glennlopez/EmbeddedSystems.Playground/README.md

 Embedded Systems Playground
 =================
 This repo contains all my trials and tribulations with Embedded Systems.
-It contains learning materials, practice sessions, and labs I've completed through out my lifetime.
-Some embedded systems labs have thier own repository (I've provided links down in the table below for your convenience).
-If you are a student, I have also created a [WIKI](https://github.com/glennlopez/EmbeddedSystems.Playground/wiki)  to serve as a quick reference guide for some of the devices i'm using that you may want to check out.
+It contains learning materials, practice sessions, and labs I've completed in my lifetime.
+This repository also has its own [WIKI](https://github.com/glennlopez/EmbeddedSystems.Playground/wiki) to serve as a quick reference guide for configuring devices I use.

->Note: I've organized the source codes into thier respective manufacturer and architechtural name.
-This should make it easier for anyone to look through my work if you wish to review the things I've done with a specific platform (CPLD, FPGA, uC, SoC's etc..).
-The table below is organized from most recent being at the top to oldest at the bottom.

-### Labs completed to date
+>The table below links to all the labs I've completed.
+It’s organized from the latest being at the top and oldest being at the bottom

 | Institution | Course Name           |
 | ------------- |:--------------------:|